St. Michael's Cathedral, Keren

 St. Michael's Cathedral is a Catholic cathedral located in Keren, Anseba, Eritrea, the seat of the Eritrean Catholic Eparchy of Keren.

 The 1875 church rebuilt in 1925

-The first Catholic church in Keren was constructed in the western outskirts of the town in 1865, but was demolished in 1871 by the Egyptian Ethiopian forces who in the 1870s controlled much of Eritrea.
-The Apostolic Vicariate of Abyssinia, which from 1870 to 1894 had its headquarters in Keren, was allowed to rebuild the church, began the work on 24 May 1873 and completed it and blessed it on 14 February 1875.
+The first Catholic church in Keren was constructed in the western outskirts of the town in 1865, but was demolished in 1871 by Ethiopian forces.
+When Egyptian forces under Werner Munzinger occupied Keren and Bogos in 1872, the authorities permitted the Catholics to rebuild St. Michael's Church.
+During the 1870s, Egypt controlled much of what is now northern Eritrea.
+The Apostolic Vicariate of Abyssinia, which had its headquarters in Keren from 1870 to 1894, began reconstruction on 24 May 1873.
+The completed church was blessed on 14 February 1875.

 Rebuilt in 1925, the church is cruciform with a central dome.

 This church became the cathedral of the Eritrean Catholic Eparchy of Keren, when this was set up by Pope John Paul II on 21 December 1995.

 Since the beginning, following the practice set by Saint Justin de Jacobis, the liturgy is celebrated in the Ge'ez variant of the Alexandrian rite.